yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### Admin

 - As a cluster administrator, I can control access to new and existing buckets when accessed from the cluster, regardless of the backing object store.
-- As an admin, I can control which namespaces have the ability to share request access to a bucket.

 #### User